wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 ------------------

 .. image:: images/roborio/roborio-mxp.svg
+   :alt: Location of the MXP port on the roboRIO directly above the NI logo.

 .. image:: images/serial-buses/mxp-pinout.png
+   :alt: MXP pinout.

 Several of the serial buses are also available for use through the roboRIO's MXP Expansion Port.
 This port allows users to make use of many additional :doc:`digital <digital-inputs-hardware>` and :doc:`analog <analog-inputs-hardware>` inputs, as well as the various serial buses.